fouille/acw02_esphome/README.md

 - Home Assistant with **MQTT integration** enabled and properly configured
 - A working MQTT broker (e.g., Mosquitto)
-- enable the WIFI with the ac remote
+- Enable the WIFI with the ac remote

 ## ⚙️ Settings